EvanKnowles/lunar-rander/README.md

 Uses arrow keys to navigate on desktop, and phone rotation / touch to navigate on mobile.

-On load, it pulls the last 90 days (which may take a while, we need a loading screen) of data, caches it in localStorage (whew), then lets you try land a modified taxi on it.
+On load, it pulls the last 90 days of data (takes a moment), caches it in localStorage (whew), then lets you try land a modified taxi on it.

 Financial data is coming from fixer.io, everything else is hacked together.